StefanRehder/angular-reactive-patterns/README.md

 ### Event Bus Experiments

-This started asExperiments with a global event bus (an implementation of the observer design pattern) used to communicate between components via custom events.
+This started as Eeperiments with a global event bus (an implementation of the observer design pattern) used to communicate between components via custom events.
-The goal of this eperiment was to show that this reactive pattern does not scale well when multiple components need to share and modify the same data.
+The goal of this experiment was to show that this reactive pattern does not scale well when multiple components need to share and modify the same data.
 This experiement ended when the delete function was added to hero-list.component.ts.
 This broke the application and showed how difficult the application had become to maintain.

 ### Custom Observable Experiments

-The Event Bus Experiments code was then refactored to use a custom implementation of an observable instead of the global event bus.
+The Event Bus Experiments code was refactored to use a custom implementation of an observable instead of the global event bus.
 This experiment produced a fully functional and easy to maintain application.
 Use `git reset --hard commit 13798aecba19d950cafbc7e90fbc45769074925b` to see that state of the application.